awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

    It can take a few minutes for your changes to trigger the CloudWatch alarm\.

-1. Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to verify that the group has terminated an instance:
+1. Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to verify that the group has terminated an instance\.

    ```
    aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name my-asg